-- The womb and its insides are also evaluated with an ultrasound, hysterosalpingogram X-ray, MRI, and/or hysteroscopy.
-These will help the doctor to determine the shape and size of the uterus, any abnormal growths, polyps, fibroids, uterine septum or scar tissue that may be interfering with pregnancy.
+- After examination of the shape and size of the uterus, the doctor may check for and remove any abnormal growths, polyps, fibroids, uterine septum or scar tissue that may be interfering with pregnancy.

 - If the problem is with the uterus, you can opt for surrogacy – an arrangement in which another woman agrees to carry your baby in her womb.

 - For miscarriages due to thyroid or other endocrine problems, hormonal pills may be given and pregnancy is attempted only after the hormone levels are conducive.